 To build an engaged and loyal fan base, we should be encouraging users to interact with our content in a meaningful way.
 Analyzing how users are interacting with our content now is crucial to understand if the level of engagement is satisfying for us.
 Usually, we should be aiming at getting more comments, shares or saves, than just likes.

 - Content performance – top stories and top posts in the selected time period (which you can sort according to your needs, e.g. by the number of likes, saves, comments or impressions)

-How can I use data to improve Instagram performance?
+How can I use all this data to improve my Instagram performance?

-If you’re not that experienced of a marketer or Instagram content creator yet, you may wonder what is the benefit of having such data and how you can use them.
+If you’re not that experienced marketer or Instagram content creator yet, you may wonder what is the benefit of having such data and how you can use them.